 The disappearance of bees should not be taken lightly.
 Researchers are struggling to find out what exactly is causing the decline in bee populations.
-The reality is, without bees, our ecosystem, economy, food supply and livelihood will suffer.
+The reality is, without them, our ecosystem, economy, food supply, and livelihood will suffer.
 Here are some reasons why these little guys are so important.

 Here are some quick facts: